Burke family (Castlebar): Dismissal from employment

-Ireland Funds protest (2025)
+The Ireland Funds protest (2025)

-In March 2025, several members of the Burke family travelled to Washington, DC, where, on 12 March, they held a protest outside the White House during a meeting between the Taoiseach, Micheál Martin, and US President, Donald Trump.
+In March 2025, several members of the Burke family travelled to the US, where, on 12 March, they held a protest outside the White House in Washington, DC during a meeting between the Taoiseach, Micheál Martin, and US president, Donald Trump.
 On 13 March, they staged a protest at a gala fundraising dinner for The Ireland Funds, interrupting a presentation to Dan Quinn, head coach of the Washington Commanders American football team.
 Martina, Ammi and Isaac Burke, who managed to gain entrance to the building where the fundraiser was taking place, were ejected from the venue.
 While addressing members of the press present, they walked away upon discovering that they all worked for Irish media outlets.